-AIs often use a utility fog eidolon to interact with vecs, cyborgs, and bionts, particularly if, like the inhabitants of Nimbus, their computronium substrate is itself made of utility fog.
+Transapients and aioids often use a utility fog eidolon to interact with vecs, cyborgs, bionts, and other embodied clades particularly if, like the inhabitants of Nimbus, their computronium substrate is itself made of utility fog.
 A transapient's eidolon (sometimes called a "face" or "aspect") may be several different bodies, or perhaps an entire environment that hosts both real and utility fog bodies of subsingularity beings.